harshita2828/asset-manager/README.md

 2. Configure the database
 Update application.properties with your MySQL credentials.

 3. Run the application

-mvn spring-boot:run
-4️⃣ Test APIs in Swagger
+4️.
+Test APIs in Swagger

 Open http://localhost:8081/swagger-ui/index.html